bobdadada/cavag/docs/hgbeam.md

   - <span class="attr" style="color:red;">mx</span> - $m_x$, mode number in $x$-direction
   - <span class="attr" style="color:red;">my</span> - $m_y$, mode number in $x$-direction

-- <span class="attr" style="color:red;">name</span> - The name of instances or classes. default to be *EqualHermiteGaussBeam*, which can be modified as required.
+- <span class="attr" style="color:red;">name</span> - The name of instances or classes. default to be *EqualHGBeam*, which can be modified as required.

 - <span class="attr" style="color:red;">property_set</span> - Property collection, which is an instance of `PropertySet`, inherited from `_utils.Object`.
 See [introduction](introduction.md) for details.